 "Customers love the virtual environment because you can explore a full range of items quickly without walking through a store," Crume says.
 "On the other hand, you are limited in the physicality of using one of our experts to help guide any alterations needed to help you in finding that perfect fit."

-Men's Wearhouse has long been a go-to for formalwear and quickly responded to COVID-19 to ensure their service remained intact for customers.
+Men's Wearhouse has long been a go-to for formalwear and quickly responded to the uptick in online shopping, to ensure their service remained intact for customers.
 "We know that style and fit are two important factors when choosing a rental tuxedo or suit.
-So, we launched a virtual try-on option earlier this year," Matt Repicky, the chief marketing officer of Jos A. Bank and Tailored Brands-Rental, tells Brides.
+So, we launched a virtual try-on option," Matt Repicky, the chief marketing officer of Jos A. Bank and Tailored Brands-Rental, tells Brides.
 "As we have one of the largest selection of styles available, this gives customers the opportunity to see how they look in the product without leaving home."

 The virtual try-on service allows customers to upload a photo of themselves to see how the tuxedo or suit will look.
 "Once you know the style you want, the measurement tutorial helps you determine the size you'll need," Repicky says.
 All orders are easy to complete online and shipped directly to your home.
 "Providing convenience to the customer is so important to us," Repicky adds.

-Bonobos is a one-stop-shop for reasonably priced but high-quality tuxedos with extended sizing available, as well.
-The brand is currently offering a Guides Chat service for tuxedo fitting and styling sessions with plans to provide more in-depth virtual appointments in the coming weeks.
+Bonobos is a one-stop shop for reasonably priced but high-quality tuxedos with extended sizing available, as well.
+The brand is currently offering a Guides Chat service for tuxedo fitting and styling sessions with virtual appointments.

-"[The Guides service] was previously in development, but quickly accelerated to launch as a response to COVID-19," George McCracken, Bonobos's Fashion Director, tells Brides.
+"[The Guides service] was previously in development, but quickly accelerated to launch," George McCracken, Bonobos's Fashion Director, tells Brides.
 "We noticed customers were still moving forward with dressing for special occasions, such as weddings, whether smaller scale and in-person or virtual, and wanted to purchase suits and tuxedos for the occasion without leaving their homes."
 Already, the brand has seen great results from the service.
 "Over 40 percent of customers who chat with our guides follow through with purchasing items, so we're very excited to see how this translates with video appointments."

 Each guide, previously trained in a Bonobos store, is available via a chatbox on Bonobos's website for customers to ask any questions related to tuxedos as if they were physically in a store, McCracken explains.
 All fit and styling advice is free to customers, no matter how many chat sessions the customer and guide have with one another.
 "Some interesting questions we've received include, 'style advice for a once big, formal wedding, turned #microwedding,' 'black tie turned into a small intimate beach wedding - what should my groom wear?', and general style recommendations based on seasonality and dress code (i.e. 'can you go tieless to a hot summer wedding?')."

-While the Guides Chat service misses the physical experience of a fitting and styling session in-person, McCracken says that 65 out of 67 Bonobos Guideshop locations have reopened for personalized appointments with one-on-one fitting sessions—they're easily bookable online.
 "An in-person appointment allows you to see how the tux or suit moves on a customer, but when it comes to styling, this can be done online just as easily as in-person, and we're equipped to assist," the fashion director says.
-"We're following strict safety and cleanliness protocols at the stores and operating at a reduced capacity, but look forward to grooms, groomsmen, and wedding guests coming in to check out our latest styles."

 Nordstrom's tuxedo shop caters to every budget and style, with an expansive range of labels from Giorgio Armani, Canali, and BOSS to Ted Baker, Bonobos, and Topman.
-In response to COVID-19, the retailer launched virtual styling appointments after temporarily closing stores.
-"Previously, we offered digital styling through Looks and Chat.
+The retailer launched virtual styling appointments: "Previously, we offered digital styling through Looks and Chat.
 Our new virtual appointments enable us to connect with our customers using video chat," Jessica Cloutier, director of styling, tells Brides.
 "We make it easy for customers to shop on their own terms.
 The virtual appointment process is customized to meet their needs and expectations, and all virtual styling appointments are free."